 “Go vertical” is tried and true organizing advice.
-Usually we are talking about bookcases and shelves, but often there is space well above your head that can be used for organizing things for things you don’t use every day.
+Usually we are talking about bookcases and shelves, but there might be space in your closet above your head that you can use for organizing.

 This example of organizing vertically is a quick and easy way to get a little bit more space.
-In a home with 9 foot ceilings, there is plenty of space up high to be used, even though the storage spaces like this pantry are relatively small.
-But you can see how much further the ceiling extends above the door frame.
+In a home with 9-foot ceilings, there is plenty of space up high to be used, even though the storage spaces like this pantry are relatively small.
+Look how much further the ceiling extends above the door frame.

-You’ll notice that the hooks were hung what some might consider off-center.
-This was to accommodate the width of the hangers and the slant of the ceiling.
-(It might look like it’s hung crooked, but I promise you that it’s not.
+You’ll notice that I hung the hooks a little off-center to accommodate the width of the hangers and the slant of the ceiling.
+It might look like it’s hung crooked, but I promise you that it’s not.
 It’s just incredibly hard to photograph small spaces.

 Is there some vertical space in your home that is going wasted right now?